PhucHauDeveloper/L340_15IRH_Hackintosh/README.md

   HDMI (It's connected to the GTX 1050, which was disabled in DSDT; if possible, I'll fix it).

   Led status of the NumLock (Not sure why, but please contact me if you know fix it).

+  --Secure boot-- now you can use it through new update

   PrtScr key not work, Fn + F5 and PrtScr keys will make your mouse freeze for a few seconds.